Battle of Carrhae: Battle

 Though Surena had originally planned to shatter the Roman lines with a charge by his cataphracts, he judged that it would not yet be enough to break them.
 Thus, he sent his horse archers to surround the Roman square, remaining beyond the range of the Roman pila javelins.
 Crassus thus sent his skirmishers to drive the horse archers off, but they were driven back by the latter's arrows.
 The horse archers then engaged the legionaries.
 The legionaries were protected by their large shields (scuta) and armour, but they could not cover the entire body.
 Some historians describe the arrows partially penetrating the Roman shields and nailing the shields to the limbs of the Roman infantry and nailing their feet to the ground.
 However, Plutarch wrote in his accounts that the Romans were met with a shower of arrows that passed through every kind of cover, hard and soft alike.
 Other historians state that most wounds inflicted were nonfatal hits to exposed limbs.

 The Romans repeatedly advanced towards the Parthians to attempt to engage in close-quarters fighting, but the horse archers were always able to retreat safely and loosed Parthian shots as they withdrew.
 The legionaries then formed the testudo formation by locking their shields together to present a nearly-impenetrable front to missiles.
 However, that formation severely restricted their ability in melee combat.
 The Parthian cataphracts exploited that weakness and repeatedly charged the Roman line, which caused panic and inflicted heavy casualties.
 When the Romans tried to loosen their formation to repel the cataphracts, the latter rapidly retreated, and the horse archers resumed shooting at the legionaries, who were now more exposed.

 Crassus now hoped that his legionaries could hold out until the Parthians ran out of arrows.
 However, Surena used thousands of camels to resupply his horse archers.
 Upon this realisation, Crassus dispatched his son Publius with 1,300 Gallic cavalry, 500 archers and eight cohorts of legionaries to drive off the horse archers.
 The horse archers feigned retreat and drew off Publius' force, which suffered heavy casualties from arrow fire.
 Once Publius and his men were sufficiently separated from the rest of the army, the Parthian cataphracts confronted them while the horse archers cut off their retreat.
-In the ensuing combat, the Gauls fought bravely, but their inferiority in weapons and armor was evident.
+In the ensuing combat, the Gauls fought bravely, but their inferiority in weapons and armour was evident.
 They eventually retreated to a hill, where Publius and his officers threw themselves on their swords.
 Only 500 of the Gauls were taken alive.